ForbodingAngel/Rapid-Platform-Base/README.md

 # Menu

 The menu is handled by the plugin "max mega menu".
-Unfortunately the devs of said plugin keep changing ID and Class names, which causes a lot of issues to my override styles.
-As a result I have simply bumped it's version number to one so high that it will never be auto-updated.
 Max mega menu allows for a lot of extremely cool things, and makes my least favorite part of creating a new site, very fun and pleasant.

 # Header